gcharot/Zabbix/zjstat/README.md

 process_name : java process name as seen in jps output Modes :
-        alive : Return number of running processs all : Send memory stats as well
+        alive : Return number of running processs all : Send stats as well
 ```

-zjstat requires two arguments, the __process name__ as returned by jps and the __mode__ which defines if you want to return the number of matching processes (alive) or send memory stats as well (all).
+zjstat requires two arguments, the __process name__ as returned by jps and the __mode__ which defines if you want to return the number of matching processes (alive) or send stats as well (all).

-"alive" only prints the number of process found which is handy for zabbix monitoring, "all" does the same thing but also send memory stat through zabbix_sender.
+"alive" only prints the number of process found which is handy for zabbix monitoring, "all" does the same thing but also send stat through zabbix_sender.

 Let's say you have the following jps output :